 Again, I have to say that the above settings may not be most suitable for your computer.
 When you try to configure the graphics settings, check them out one by one until you finally figure out the best choices.

-If you see instant improvements in the game performance, you can either stop here or go on to try other fixes below.
+If you see instant improvements in FPS, you can either stop here or go on to try other fixes below.
 They may also be helpful to improve FPS in Borderlands 3.

 Fix 3: Update device drivers

 Manufacturers like NVIDIA and AMD keep rolling out new graphics card drivers designed for lately released games.
 My point is, you don’t necessarily have to update your graphics driver each time they release a new one as long as your current driver is still working fine.
 However, if you did notice significant FPS drops or other annoying problems in Borderlands 3, you should try updating the graphics drivers (and other device drivers when necessary, such as sound card, network card, and CPU) because sometimes the latest versions thereof may be able to fix certain technical issues.